chinmayjha/Responsive-navigation-bar/README.md

 #### How can i use it in my website?

-Just download the code and change the title and your done :)
+Just download the code and change the title and you're done :)

 ### For more question please visit the [issues](https://github.com/Chinmayjha/Responsive-navigation-bar/issues)